-If you have not logged into the course by the fourth class day, your access to the course will be blocked and the Registrar's Office will remove you from the class roster.
-I recommend that you access English 1301 daily Monday through Thursday to complete the day's tasks or assigned readings.
+If you have not logged into the course by the twelfth class day (September 15), your access to the course will be blocked and the Registrar's Office will remove you from the class roster.
+I recommend that you access English 1301 every week.
 To be successful, do NOT procrastinate until the night before assignments are due.